Pacatnamu: Specialization

 Many of the buildings show detailed specialization, especially where it was necessary to specialize in making bricks.
 Textiles are very important to this society; they often show great specialization because of the varied array of weaving patterns and symbols (Hyer 1981).
 There are textiles found at almost every burial site.
 Also many buildings in the compound show use of textiles or evidence of textiles being made in the building itself.
 Pacatnamu has the largest number of Moche textiles found to date.
-(Donnan and Cock 1986) There is also evidence for bead and copper specialization.
+There is also evidence for bead and copper specialization.
 The textile business was completely dominated by the elite families, who all specialized in, to some degree, textile production.

 Usually the peoples associated with being master fishermen were only part-time specialists because their households were usually found outside of the city walls and their refuse piles show an even variation between shellfish and other marine life and wildly collected plants.
 This suggests that these people spent equal time in fields and in the water working to supply the higher classes with food, but also trying to collect food for themselves.